 This is the beautiful street that Eleanor from the ‘Crazy Rich Asians’ was passing through while she was on her way to meet Rachel at a mahjong parlor.

-As a visitor, I’m sure you will love its scenic street that’s filled with refurbished bars, shophouses and restaurants.
-If you’ve got the time, don’t forget to check out the underground bar called as ‘Operation Dagger’.
+As a visitor, I’m sure you will love its scenic street that’s filled with refurbished bars, shophouses, and restaurants.
+If you’ve got the time, don’t forget to check out the underground bar called ‘Operation Dagger’.